ALMA Award: History

 The awards were created by UnidosUS (formerly the National Council of La Raza).
-The first ceremonies were held in 1987 under the name "BRAVO Awards" and broadcast on Univision.
+The first ceremonies were held in 1987, under the name "Bravo Awards" and was broadcast on Univision.
 In 1995, they were televised on Fox.
-The name was changed to the "American Latino Media Arts Awards" in 1997 and ABC became the network venue.
-However, ABC faced a boycott which forced the award ceremonies to be postponed until 1998.
+The awards were renamed the "American Latino Media Arts Awards" in 1997, and was moved to ABC.
+However, ABC faced a boycott which forced the 1997 award ceremonies to be postponed to 1998.

-From 2003 to 2005, the ceremonies were not held for undisclosed reasons.
+The 2001 awards were the 6th held in the series and had no host.
+From 2003 to 2005, no awards ceremonies were held.
 In 2008, the NCLR and New York firm Society Awards redesigned the trophy statuette.
-ABC stopped airing the ceremonies in 2009.

-The ceremonies were canceled in 2010, to "focus on a bigger and better show in 2011".
+ABC's contact to air the awards expired after the 2009 ceremony.
+The 2010 ceremony was canceled to "focus on a bigger and better show in 2011".

-The awards started up again in 2011, on a new network, NBC.